OpenIPC/osd/doc/index.md

 curl http://192.168.1.17/api/time?ts=1712320920
 ```

-24- and 32-bit bitmap files (.bmp) can be uploaded to a region using this command:
+PNG image, 24- and 32-bit bitmap files (.bmp) can be uploaded to a region using this command:
 ```
 curl -F data=@.\Desktop\myimage.bmp http://192.168.1.17/api/osd/3
 ```